-- As well as the globally mirrored CPAN website there is a Perl tool (called cpan) which you can use to install most CPAN modules automatically.
-See perldoc cpan for more information. - It is definitely worth looking at CPAN before you start to write significant chunks of code - there may well be a module that already does a large part of what you want to do!
+- There are several Perl tools (called cpan, cpanm etc) which can install most CPAN modules automatically.
+See perldoc cpan. - It is definitely worth looking at CPAN before you start to write significant chunks of code - there may well be a module that already does a large part of what you want to do!